cubenicke/Fury/README.md

 /fury threat - enables Cleave or Heroic Strike based on current settings, use on threat critical fights to decrease threat build up
-/fury juju flurry|power|might|ember|chill - enables buff on every cooldown, chill only on Kel'Thuzad and Sapphiron /fury ooi - enables Oil of Immolation whenever OoI buff is not up /fury ability <name> - toggles the use of abilities.
+/fury juju flurry|power|might|ember|chill - enables buff on every cooldown, chill only on Kel'Thuzad and Sapphiron /fury ooi - enables Oil of Immolation whenever OoI buff is not up /fury earthstrike - toggles use of Earthstrike on every cooldown /fury ability <name> - toggles the use of abilities.
 Must use correct names with capitalization, ie. Heroic Strike, Rend etc.
 ```
 ### Setup commands